sanjaybisht899/obsidian/Questions.md

 “under high load.
 What are the steps you would take to identify “and address the performance? |

-What are conditional annotations and explain the purpose of “conditional annotations in Spring Boot?

 muticore vs mutithread  -- os